There are many things I discovered while travelling in India, things that no guidebook or India travel blog could ever have told me about.

 If you are backpacking in India and your group is larger than one, know that the trains book up quickly.
 Unless you want to go third class on the train – and even my kids wouldn’t agree to that – then you will inevitably have to take an overnight sleeper bus or coach.

-We took the sleeper bus from Mysore to Gokarna on the coast of India.
-If you want to make the same trip here are your options:
+We took the sleeper bus from Mysore to Gokarna after spending a couple of days cruising the Kerala backwaters.
+If you want to make the same bus trip here are your options:

-Flying in India is very cost effective, especially if you are a family.
-Use Skyscanner to find cheap flights.
+Flying in India is extremely cost-effective, especially if you are a family.

 Then write to me and tell me how I can be organised like you.